113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

 4. Initialize the `BMSClient` class by using the following code.

-  Place the initialization code in the `application(_:didFinishLaunchingWithOptions:)` method of your application delegate, or in a location that works best for your project.
+  Place the initialization code in the `application(_:didFinishLaunchingWithOptions:)` method of your app delegate, or in a location that works best for your project.

   ```swift
   BMSClient.sharedInstance.initialize(bluemixRegion: BMSClient.Region.usSouth) // Make sure that you point to your region